tradingview/documentation-guidelines/PineBlogPosts/README.md

 - Always use ``()`` to suffix function names.
 - When referring to a family of functions, such as ``array.*()``, use [inline code](#inline-code) markup.

+Use the standard linking feature in Google docs to mark up keywords; the links will be preserved in the post.
 Linked keywords will look like this in the published posts:

 ![.](images/Keywords.png "Pine keywords")